aurelius-in/AI_-World_Leaders/README.md

-# Research Proposal: Developing an AI to Predict and Control the Movements of World Leaders
+# Developing AI to Predict and Control the Movements of World Leaders

 ## Introduction